Do you know what this yellow sign means?

-So, what is a Disaster Response Route?
+So, what are Disaster Response Routes?

-Simply put, it is a network of pre-identified routes that are best suited to move emergency services and supplies where they are needed in response to a major disaster.
+Simply put, Disaster Response Routes (DRR) are network of routes that are best suited to move emergency services and supplies where they are needed in response to a major disaster.
 DRRs may be activated following a declaration of a local or provincial state of emergency.
-They are activated only as needed to respond to an emergency or disaster situation and only for as long as needed
+They are activated only as needed to respond to an emergency or disaster situation and only for as long as needed.